 Here is a rundown on the hardware used in these heads and the assembly process.

-Our Melling springs are 1.46 diameter, with an internal damper.
+Our Comp springs are 1.43 diameter, with an inner spring and internal damper.
 Others are using springs that are much smaller in diameter.
 Smaller diameter springs may be in the correct spring pressure zone, but they usually have a shorter life.
-Melling springs are made in the USA.
+Comp springs are made in the USA.
 All of our engines using the NKB heads use these springs.
 Spring failures are near non-existent.
-We also offer a low cost spring upgrade for these heads.
-This upgrade will use our Comp 987-16 springs.
-These springs will allow the use of valves with a .100 shorter stem, and this creates a better valve train geometry in our opinion.
-The Comp springs have what we consider a better seat to nose ratio, and are 25% lighter in weight.
-The Melling springs are a decent spring, but the Comp has several factors what make is well worth considering.

 Our PBM valves are high temp stainless steel.